-- Poland money - Does Poland Use the Euro Currency?
+- Poland money: Does Poland Use the Euro Currency?

-- How to visit Wolf's Lair from Warsaw
+- How to visit the Wolf's Lair from Warsaw

 Some links on this page are affiliate links.
-Meaning, at no extra cost to you, I will earn a commission.
-Only if you click through and book a tour or a hotel.
+Meaning, at no extra cost to you, I will earn a small commission, only if you book something through my links!

-Images on this website come mostly from Pixabay - Free License.
-Others are mine and the rest have a link to the source of the picture.
+Other images are mine and for the rest, I should have a link to the source of the picture.